Celebrate Rosh Hashanah Like Molly Yeh

 Molly Yeh is our resident expert on finding a way to put a twist on totally classic dishes to make something even more delicious, so it's no surprise that she's celebrating Rosh Hashanah her way.
-We're still waiting on our invite to her seder, so in the meantime we'll be over here drooling over her food.
+We're still waiting on our invite to her holiday meal, so in the meantime we'll be over here drooling over her food.

 Cozy Braised Chickpeas with Squash (a.k.a.
 Brisket Braised Chickpeas (pictured above)